 Want the taste of a chardonnay or rosé but none of that hangover the next day?
 Non-alcoholic wines can be a bit tough to hunt down, but once you find them, they're the perfect match for alcohol-free days.
 And no, we're not referring to the sugary sparkling grape juice cocktails of your childhood.
 The options out there taste surprisingly similar to real wine.

 We've found five definitively adult alcohol-free wine substitutes for your consideration below, ranging from affordable to splurge-worthy.
 All can be conveniently ordered online.

 Though it's free of alcohol, this bottle is made from real grapes and follows a similar process to that of wine with alcohol.
 The only difference is that the alcohol is removed by putting the wine through a machine called the "spinning cone."
-So if you love chardonnay but would rather skip out on the effects of alcohol for whatever reason, then this is a great option.
+So if you love chardonnay but would rather skip out on the effects of alcohol, then this is a great option.

 Ariel wines are dealcoholized but they don't taste any different from the ones you may be used to drinking.
 If you opt for one of their reds, you can still reap the health benefits from antioxidant properties of red wine, like polyphenols, only you won't have to worry about the potentially unhealthy effects of alcohol.